A sabbatical with a purpose

 My current roles:

-In February, I will attend Working Together Mississippi's Leadership and Organizing Training in Louisville, Mississippi, with community leaders from across the state.
+In February, I attended Working Together Mississippi's Leadership and Organizing Training in Louisville, Mississippi, with community leaders from across the state.
+I've been working closely with Working Together Jackson to build power and connect with candidates ahead of our municipal elections.

 - Vice Chair of the Hinds County Democratic Executive Committee